Scott Pioli: 2012

 Pioli's final year in Kansas City was fraught with controversy and fan unrest as the Chiefs floundered to franchise-worst 2–14 season in 2012, securing their first #1 pick in team history.

 In January, Kansas City Star reporter Kent Babb published a piece that interviewed former Chiefs' head coach Todd Haley in which Haley indicated his belief that the team had bugged his personal cell phone.
 Other employees referenced team security walking the halls of the offices to ensure that office blinds were always drawn during practice to not avoid giving away information, and one fan referenced threats of having personal belongings, like cellular phones, confiscated.
 Such behaviors were attributed to Pioli's desire to maintain absolute secrecy about the facility.

 Pioli's administrative practices were also the subject of an age-discrimination lawsuit, which is currently under review.

 Early in the season, a group of disgruntled Kansas City fans organized a movement, which called itself "Save Our Chiefs."
 It engaged in several protests on Pioli's tenure, including a local pilot to fly over Arrowhead Stadium towing banners, urging for Pioli's ouster, during multiple home games.

 Pioli was the first person to confront Jovan Belcher on December 1, 2012.
 He walked to the entrance of the team's practice area, adjoining Arrowhead, pointing to where Belcher had a gun pointed at his head.
 Belcher had killed his girlfriend a few minutes earlier.
 Pioli was joined by Chiefs coach Romeo Crennel.
 Belcher shot himself in the head and was reported to have told Pioli, "I came here to tell you thank you...Thank you for my chance.
 I love you, bro."
 Pioli had signed Belcher as an undrafted free agent in 2009 and gave a eulogy at Belcher's Kansas City funeral service.

 The Chiefs won the game the following day against the Carolina Panthers, the only home game victory of the season.
 There were no protests on the day of the game, and both Crennel and Pioli received positive comments on how they had handled the situation.

 Both Crennel and Pioli were fired at the end of the season; Pioli was formally fired on January 4, 2013.

 The Chiefs had six players on the 2013 Pro Bowl team (Eric Berry, strong safety; Jamaal Charles, running back who set various NFL and franchise records during the season; Dustin Colquitt, punter; Tamba Hali, outside linebacker; Derrick Johnson, inside/middle linebacker; Justin Houston, outside linebacker).
 Berry and Hali were designated starters.
 However, only two of the six players were acquired by Pioli.
 Only three NFL teams had more Pro Bowl picks San Francisco (9), Houston (8), New England (7).
 The three teams made the playoffs.

 Atlanta Falcons

-2014

-Pioli was hired as the assistant GM of the Falcons on January 22, 2014.
+Pioli was hired as the assistant general manager of the Atlanta Falcons on January 22, 2014.
 The team announced his resignation on May 16, 2019.

+Iowa

+On June 15, 2025, the University of Iowa hired Pioli as a consultant.